peaceiris/fromxt.github.io/content/post/text-only websites.md

 - [Searx](https://searx.me/) - The search engine that respects your privacy
 - [Outline](https://www.outline.com/) - A free service that removes clutter from websites.
 - [Seeres](https://seeres.com) - A Private Search.Engine by Google.
+- [Dugodugo](https://dugodugo.com) - A reverser proxy for Google.
+- [Cliqz](https://beta.cliqz.com/) - It’s built end-to-end from collecting, crawling, and analyzing data up to actually showing results all this with privacy by design.
 - [DevURLs](https://devurls.com/) - Read programming news from the most popular programming websites in one place.

 Edit: 2019-09-09